 You may find it surprising but adult carpet beetles don't eat carpets.
 They feed on nectar and pollen.
 It is the larvae of carpet beetles that eat your carpets.
 They'll also eat fur, wool, hair, furniture, clothing made from natural fibers, and lint.
-Inside your walls, they'll eat dead insects, rodent hairs and bird feathers.
+Inside your walls, they'll eat dead insects, bird feathers and house mouse as well as other rodent hairs.
 Their dietary preferences make them a threat to the belongings inside your home.

 There are four stages of life for a carpet beetle: